-We have been expanding our intellectual property portfolio and reducing business risks in domain A of Ansoff's growth matrix.
-Going forward, we will put more focus on business reinforcing and/ or new business creating themes in the other three domains B to D. We will use IP landscaping to reinforce our ability to formulate management and business strategies to create new value and acquire revenue opportunities.
+We have been expanding our intellectual property portfolio and reducing business risks in domain will put more focus on business reinforcing and/ three domains B to D. We will use IP landscaping to reinforce our ability to formulate management and business strategies to create new value and acquire revenue opportunities.